httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

      *   The cookie's host-only-flag is false and the canonicalized host of the retrieval's URI domain-matches the cookie's domain.

+     NOTE: It's possible that the {{PSL}} has changed since a cookie was created, potentially rendering the cookie now invalid if the cookie's domain was added to the {{PSL}}.
+User agents should be careful to avoid retrieving these invalid cookies even if they domain match the host of the retrieval's URI.

    * The retrieval's URI's path path-matches the cookie's path.

    * If the cookie's secure-only-flag is true, then the retrieval's URI's